Business Intelligence Degrees Online

 • Presentation & Public Speaking: How well you present your findings to bosses, colleagues and clients is an integral part of business intelligence.
 Beyond the aforementioned BI platforms which can assist with presentations, general speaking skills as well as expertise in slideshow tools like Microsoft PowerPoint are key.

-• Critical Thinking & Problem Solving: The ability to think deep and creatively lets BI analysts recognize the patterns, connections, and trends in the data they analyze, making this a key soft skill set in any business intelligence training program.
+• Critical Thinking & Problem Solving: The ability to think deeply and creatively lets BI analysts recognize the patterns, connections, and trends in the data they analyze, making this a key soft skill set in any business intelligence training program.

 • Organization & Multitasking: Business intelligence professionals are often running multiple high-level analyses simultaneously, making vital the ability to keep their priorities clear and projects progressing.